ekliao/EricLiaoDigitalGarden/src/site/notes/Anki - AnkiWeb (cloud storage) file size limit - official and actual.md

 creation-date:: 2023-07-28

-Over the years I have enjoyed a larger limit than officially advertised.
+Over the years I have enjoyed a larger [[Anki\|Anki]] storage limit than officially advertised.
 So, I have no complaint.
 I just need to avoid the trigger of whole-collection upload as much as possible, because it really is a pain in the neck.

 # Official limit is 250MB